Victor-Garcia-p/DWF-Model/README.md

     end
    ```

+---

 ## Ploting a simulation

-These a
+---
+The following example is part of `section_example.jl` at the folder _example_plots_

 ### 1. Loading the functions

-If not done before load the [project environment](#4-load-the-project-environment), then load `plots_functions.jl` with all the plots and the grid of the model
+If not done before load the [project environment](#load-the-project-environment), then load `plots_functions.jl` with all the plots and the grid of the model

 ```julia
 include("plots_functions.jl")